- What Is a Product Plan?

 Once you are confident that your product is ready, you can release it to the world.
 It’s important to note that user testing is never really complete.
 It should be done on an ongoing basis for the lifetime of your product.

 A product roadmap can help you organize all of the work that needs to be done for your product in the form of a helpful timeline structure.
 This is useful even after your product is launched.

 Read on to learn how to create a product roadmap – but first, an introduction to some tools of the trade.

-What is Product Planning Software?
+What Is Product Planning Software?

 Product planning software is a tool that helps product managers and developers plan their projects on a timeline.
-It has features that store documents dealing with that project, such as project goals, and generally manages the product life cycle.
+It has features that store documents dealing with that project, such as project goals, and generally manage the product life cycle.
 Watch the video below to learn more about planning software.

 Some of the tools that give product managers the control they need to deliver the product on time and within budget include a product roadmap and customizable boards, all within a software that is flexible enough to work in a variety of methodologies — from waterfall to an agile framework.

 In order to stay on schedule and keep to your budget, most product planning software also has features that monitor and track your progress and performance after the planning stage and into the execution phase.
 To do this many offer a high-level view with dashboards and more detail in a number of reports.
 Microsoft Project is one of the most commonly used project management software, but it has major drawbacks that make ProjectManager a better choice for project planning.